AlyssaLytle/comp283/docs/lessons/ls-setsandtuples.md

 Let's go back to our previous example.

-You have a set of six different math books, five different philosophy books, and three different religion books.

-We want to know the number of ways to arrange three of the 14 books on the shelf and get one of each type.

-Let's break this down...

-## Permutations Examples

 - You have a set of 6 different math books, 5 different philosophy books, and 3 different religion books.
 We want to know the number of ways to arrange three of the 14 books on the shelf and get one of each type.
 - Let's break this down...